MSP Marketing 101: Are you Ready for Events?Jul 20, 2021

 Hot on the heels of the previous post around MDF Funding - welcome back to the next post in our MSP 101 Marketing Pillar Series!
 Today's topic?
 We're talking about events!

 Before we get started, if you're interested in more MSP content - please do head over to the YouTube channel and subscribe.
 Otherwise, let's talk Events!

-Events can be one of the best forms of lead generation for your IT business, and if you watched the last video - which you can go and see here, you'll know that you can likely access MDF funding from your suppliers to contribute towards these events.
+Events can be one of the best forms of lead generation for your IT business, and if you watched the last video - you'll know that you can likely access MDF funding from your suppliers to contribute towards these events.
 Which just sounds fricken awesome right?